piero-ranalli/cdfs-extract/README.md

 Some warnings emitted by SAS can usually be considered safe, such as the following:

+- Could not read expmap (file) or source not specified for its camera.

+        This signals one of two possibilities, which in the current version are not distiguished:
+        1) a source region only applies to one or two cameras (eg MOS1 and MOS2), but an event file is specified for another too (eg PN); in this case it is safe to ignore it.
+        2) the exposure map was not readable for some reason (wrong filename?).

-- \* evselect: warning (NoFilteredEvents), No events have been selected - filtering of the event list resulted in an empty table (This warning signals that one source was completely out of the FOV in one observation).
+- \* evselect: warning (NoFilteredEvents), No events have been selected - filtering of the event list resulted in an empty table

+        This warning signals that one source was completely out of the FOV in one observation.

 Otherwise, if the following error is emitted, please report it along with a copy of the log, of the sky.txt, bgsky.txt and event.list: